Alachua County Energy Efficiency Program

 Manufactured Homes

 Manufactured, mobile, and modular homes ARE eligible for the program, in line with SHIP Program requirements for this type of structure.
-This means that for the current program, manufactured homes cannot be older than 10 years of age, and must meet the same paperwork requirements as other types of units.
+This means that manufactured homes cannot be older than 10 years of age, and must meet the same paperwork requirements as other types of units.
 In addition, program funding is limited to 50% of the assessed value of the unit, for a maximum of $15,000, with all the affordability commitments and other funding-associated requirements remaining the same.

 Other Eligible Units